WisdomFusion/docker-compose-go-nginx-pg/README.md

-# docker-compose-go-nginx-postgres
+# docker-compose-go-nginx-pg

-Docker Compose for Golang Server with nginx Proxy and PostgreSQL Database
+Docker Compose for Golang Server with nginx Proxy and PostgreSQL(pg) Database

 ## Before Usage